nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

-1. Connect the kit to the computer using a USB cable.
-The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
+1. Connect the device to the computer to access UART 0.
+   If you use a development kit, UART 0 is forwarded as a COM port (Windows) or ttyACM device (Linux) after you connect the development kit over USB.
+   If you use Thingy:53, you must attach the debug board and connect an external USB to UART converter to it.
 #. |connect_terminal|
 #.
-Optionally, connect the RTT console to display debug messages.
-See :ref:`peripheral_uart_debug`.
+Optionally, you can display debug messages.
+See :ref:`peripheral_uart_debug` for details.
 #.
 Reset the kit.
 #.
 Observe that **LED 1** is blinking and that the device is advertising with the device name that is configured in :option:`CONFIG_BT_DEVICE_NAME`.
 #.
 Observe that the text "Starting Nordic UART service example" is printed on the COM listener running on the computer.
 #.
 Connect to the device using nRF Connect for Mobile.
    Observe that **LED 2** is on.
 #.
 Optionally, pair or bond with the device with MITM protection.
-This requires :ref:`RTT connection <testing_rtt_connect>`.
+   This requires using the passkey value displayed in debug messages.
+   See :ref:`peripheral_uart_debug` for details on how to access debug messages.
    To confirm pairing or bonding, press **Button 1** on the device and accept the passkey value on the smartphone.
 #.
 In the application, observe that the services are shown in the connected device.
 #.
 Select the UART RX characteristic value in nRF Connect.
    You can write to the UART RX and get the text displayed on the COM listener.
 #.
-Type '0123456789' and tap :guilabel:`Write`.
+Type '0123456789' and tap :guilabel:`SEND`.
    Verify that the text "0123456789" is displayed on the COM listener.
 #.
 To send data from the device to your phone or tablet, enter any text, for example, "Hello", and press Enter to see it on the COM listener.
    Observe that a notification is sent to the peer.